Berabish Bedouin in Mali

 What Are Their Needs?

-All of the Bedouin groups are basically untouched with the Gospel.
-Although there are resources available in their languages, the Bedouin have proved to be resistant to Christianity.
-Fervent, effective prayer must be offered up on behalf of these tribes in order to break down the barriers that separate them from the Truth.
+All Bedouin groups are basically untouched with the gospel, and that includes the Berabish group.
+Although there are resources available in their languages, including Hassaniyya, the Bedouins have proved to be resistant to Christianity.
+Fervent, effective prayer must be offered up on behalf of these tribes in order to break down the barriers that separate them from the only savior of mankind, Jesus Christ.

 Prayer Points